j-gardner/arconix-portfolio/readme.txt

 3. Portfolio settings

 == Changelog ==
+= 1.6.0 =
+* Updated the CMB library to its latest version.
+* Optimized code with respect to WordPress Coding Standards

 = 1.5.0 =
 * You can now edit the Link Type of the portfolio in the Quick Edit option.
 * A new Link type 'None' is added to the portfolios.
 If this option is selected, the image of the portfolio will not be linked to any image or page.